Artpardsur/Rns-Neural-Encryption/README.md

 ## 📄 License

-This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.
+This project is licensed under a custom non-commercial license — see the [LICENSE.txt](LICENSE.txt) file for details.

 ---